 Bachelor's degree holders found work in the following positions:

 - Construction engineer

 Graduates of doctoral programs are qualified for mid- to senior-level engineering, research and teaching positions in industries ranging from construction to academia.
 Job titles include:

 - Environmental engineering consultant

 Employment Outlook and Salary Information

-The BLS expected the number of jobs for civil engineers to grow 8% from 2014-2024.
-In May 2015, civil engineers earned a median annual wage of $82,220, according to the BLS.
-The highest paying industries for this field include oil and gas extraction, crude oil pipeline transportation, and waste collection.
+The BLS expected the number of jobs for civil engineers to grow 2% from 2019-2029.
+In May 2020, civil engineers earned a median annual wage of $88,570, according to the BLS.
+The highest paying industries for this field include oil and gas extraction and waste collection.

 The National Council of Examiners for Engineers and Surveyors administers the civil engineer examinations for state licensure as a professional engineer.
 To qualify for initial licensing exams, a graduate must complete an ABET-accredited engineering program.
 After gaining four years of experience, engineers qualify for the Principles of Practice of Engineering Exam.
 Some states require additional examinations to earn a secondary structural engineering license, as of 2011.

 Structural engineers stay informed of changes in technology, the industry and building codes, by taking continuing education classes.
 Many universities offer individual geotechnical engineering continuing education courses.